 Concealing true intentions is ancient wisdom for Kyoto people to survive

-If your kids are running around in a restaurant, the restaurant staff might smile at you and say “They are so cheerful.”
+If your kids are shouting for joy and running around in a restaurant in Kyoto, the restaurant staff might smile at you and say “They are so cheerful.”
 Don’t you ever reply like “Yeah, they’re so excited about coming here in Kyoto.”
-The staff means “Shut them up!”
-Even if you wear a cheesy shirt, Kyoto people would smile gently and say “You look good no matter what you wear.”
-I’m not blaming Kyoto people but on the contrary respect their culture created by the long history of Kyoto, though I don’t think I can survive there.
-According to a theory of historical science, concealing true intentions is ancient wisdom to survive through many struggles that had repeated over time in the power center.
+In fact, the staff tries to mean “Shut them up!”
+Here is another example: even if you wear a cheesy shirt, Kyoto people would smile gently and say “You look good no matter what you wear.”
+The real intention is “Aren’t you ashamed of yourself?”
+It’s kinda scary, isn’t it?

 I’m not blaming Kyoto people here but respect their culture on the contrary (I mean it, not in the Kyoto way), though I don’t think at all I can survive there.
 The long history of Kyoto has created such a profound culture.
 According to a theory of historical science, concealing true intentions is ancient wisdom for Kyoto people to survive through many struggles that had repeated over time in the power center of Japan.

 The high context communication supports the artisan culture